samareshbera/oslab/README.md

 ## Virtual Machine Setup

+NOTE: We will use [QEMU](https://www.qemu.org/) as the emulator to run PintOS as a guest operating system.
+In addition, you may create a VM and use QEMU inside the VM to run PintOS.

 -- Create a Linux virtual machine (VM) using [Virtual Box](https://www.virtualbox.org/)

 -- Check whether the installation is successful